MAT Manual

 The rules for accessing displaced matrices is the same as always: multiple readers can run in parallel, but attempts to write will result in an error if there are either readers or writers on any of the matrices that share the same underlying vector.

-8.1 Comparison to Lisp Arrays
+7.1 Comparison to Lisp Arrays

-One way to reshape and displace mat
+One way to reshape and displace mat objects is with make-mat and

-argument whose semantics are similar to that of
+its displaced-to argument whose semantics are similar to that of

-in that the displacement is relative to the
+make-array in that the displacement is relative to the

-displacement of displaced-to
+displacement of displaced-to.

 (let* ((base (make-mat 10 :initial-element 5 :displacement 1))